Pies & Tarts

 WHY YOU’LL LOVE THIS RECIPE: This Traditional Irish Mince Pies Recipe is delicious and really quick to make.

-• Mince Pies are renowned for their complex and satisfying flavors from spiced, sweet, and boozy dried fruit filling and the buttery crust.
+• Loads of flavor: Mince Pies are renowned for their complex and satisfying flavors coming from the spiced, sweet, and boozy dried fruit filling and the buttery crust.
+This recipe definitely delivers.

-• The texture contrasts with flaky pastry and the slightly moist, chewy, and perfectly sticky mincemeat creates an irresistible mouthfeel.
+• Texture: The contrast between the flaky pastry and the slightly moist, chewy, and perfectly sticky mincemeat creates an irresistible mouthfeel.

-• Especially when crafted in the traditional Irish way, Mince Pies will hug you with warmth and nostalgia from the inside out!
+• Holiday Tradition: Made the Irish way, Mincemeat pies will hug you with warmth and nostalgia from the inside out!

 I’m proud to say there’s a connection to the much-loved O’Driscolls Irish Whiskey used in this recipe.
-My cousin, Michael J Stafford is the managing director of Stafford Bonded in my hometown of Wexford, Ireland.
-Michael carried on the family business created by our grandfather (James Stafford) and also our fathers (George Stafford Snr and Michael Stafford Snr).
-Michael has chronicled the history of the Stafford family in Wexford beautifully on the Stafford Bonded website, O’Driscolls Irish Whiskey is inspired by Diarmuid O’Driscoll, Michael’s other grandfather, a true inspiration and a great storyteller who recently passed away at 104.
-You will understand the inspiration when you hear Diarmuid talk of the O’Driscoll family.
+My cousin, Michael J Stafford is the managing director of Stafford Bonded, a family business created by our grandfather (James Stafford) and our fathers (George Stafford Snr and Michael Stafford Snr).
+You will understand the inspiration when you hear Diarmuid talk of the O’Driscoll family and read our story .

 IMPORTANT NOTE: This recipe was improved and updated on 12/13/2023, to include a new step-by-step tutorial video, new photography, explanations of key ingredients, answers to the most commonly asked questions, and Pro Chef Tips.